msantos/epcap_compile/README.md

             * datalinktype set to ethernet (DLT_EN10MB)

             * a packet length of 65535 bytes

+            * a limit of 8192 bytes for filters.
+Filters larger than this limit will return `{error, enomem}`.
+A limit less than 0 disables the length check.

         See pcap_compile(3PCAP) for information about each of these options.